 Aborting Messages

 When the interface is using ImpreciseBursts, and the Abortable attribute is set, a feature is enabled allowing the master to terminate a burst and indicate that the message is being “aborted”, which indicates to the slave that the message should not be processed, and should be discarded.
-This indication is placed on MFlag[0], which is sampled by the slave in the request phase.
+This indication is placed on MDataInfo[N], which is sampled by the slave with the data (MData) in the last data beat of an imprecise burst.
+N is the MSB of this field.

 This feature is useful to reduce latency and buffering in some cases.
 An example is a “framer” worker that is extracting frames with CRC checks from a continuous stream.
 If it starts receiving a frame, it doesn’t know whether the frame is valid until the CRC is checked.
-Since the common case is that the CRC is valid, it wants to forward the beginning of the frame to its output as soon as possible and not delay transmission (and use buffering) waiting until the CRC.
+Since the common case is that the CRC is valid, it wants to forward the beginning of the frame to its output as soon as possible and not delay transmission (and avoid buffering) waiting until the CRC.
 In the rare case that the CRC is bad, it wants to abort the frame and start scanning for a new frame.
-If the downstream worker is already buffering the frame (e.g. when it is waiting to DMA a whole frame over a bus), then it can easily implement the “abort” feature with no extra buffering, since it is buffering already.
+If the downstream worker is already buffering the frame (e.g. when it is waiting to DMA a whole frame over a bus), then it can implement the “abort” feature with no extra buffering, since it is buffering already.

-If the downstream worker cannot handle aborting a message, then a buffer can easily be inserted between the two workers.
+If the downstream worker cannot handle aborting a message, then a buffer can be inserted between the two workers.

 WSI Infrastructure Coping